abought/imputationserver/docs/getting-started.md

 ![](images/input-validation02.png)

-If you encounter problems with your data please read this tutorial about [Data Preparation](/prepare-your-data) to ensure your data is in the correct format.
+If you encounter problems with your input data, please read this tutorial about [Data Preparation](/prepare-your-data) to ensure your data is in the correct format.

 ### Quality Control